SysKitTeam/docs-point/configuration/microsoft-teams-activity.md

 The status will not change after you fill in the Access request form; it will change automatically after the Access Request is approved.
 {% endhint %}

 Click the **Show Information button**.
-A dialog is displayed giving you all the information needed to fill the Access Request form.
+A dialog is displayed, giving you all the information needed to fill out the Access Request form.
 * Click the **Fill Microsoft Request button \(1\)**; this will **open the Request Access form in a new tab \(3\)**.
 * Return to SysKit Point for information needed to fill out the form.
   *  Click the **Copy link \(2\)** available next to each value.